 Stop-motion animation using 1" scale model of the DNA-inspired sculpture, Zoe, that was made and installed in Mexico.
 While awaiting permits, this was a way to visualize it becoming flush with life, Art as Ecology providing habitat for endangered corals and marine biodiversity.
 Now Zoe is in the sea thanks to so many kickstarter backers, private foundations, and international support.

 Balanophyllia Elegans - UCSC time-lapse

-Working with Dr. Don Potts at the Marine Lab at UCSC, Colleen Flanigan has been staging time-lapse in collaboration with Stage 13 in Portland, OR.
+Working with Dr. Donald Potts at the Long Marine Lab at UCSC, Colleen Flanigan has been staging time-lapse in collaboration with Stage 13 in Portland, OR.
 Here you can see 3 different setups of corals with the intention of observing their feeding behavior and cycles, along with whatever else we would discover.
 A photograph was taken every 15 seconds.

 Installation of the "Coral Skirt."
 Pemuteran, Bali.
 2009.
 Komang Astika and Made find the location.
 The small sculpture will cement itself to the sandy seafloor.
 Low volt current will precipitate limestone minerals to deposit onto the steel and provide natural substrate for corals.

 Footage by Thomas Sarkisian.
 Designed by inventor, Wolf Hilbertz, this electrified Coral Ark was created in 2004 at the 2nd International Biorock workshop in Pemuteran, Bali.
 Collected coral fragments were transplanted onto this welded rebar form which is part of Karang Lestari (Coral Restoration Project) .
 Colleen helped weld and attach the corals with wire.
 Inspiring how much the corals have grown and how many other organisms are attracted to the refuge.